Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Local ISM properties from spectroscopy

-The first important physical property to derive is the (nebular) dust attenuation ($A_{V,{\rm neb}}$), which allows us to correct all observed line fluxes, to then measure the other ISM properties.
+The first important physical property to derive is the (nebular) dust attenuation ($A_{V,{\rm neb}}$), which allows us to correct all observed line fluxes and then measure the other ISM properties.
 Within the broad spectral range covered by the NIRSpec MSA data of \target, there are several hydrogen emission lines (i.e., H$\delta$, H$\gamma$, \hb, \ha, \Pag, \Pab), which can be used to infer multiple measurements of $A_{V,{\rm neb}}$ from distinct line ratios.
-In Table \ref{tab:ism_table}, we report the $A_{V,{\rm neb}}$ measurements that we derive by combining the highest-S/N hydrogen lines (i.e. \hb, \ha, \Pab, when detected), by assuming a \citet{Calzetti:2000} dust attenuation law and adopting theoretical line ratios of 2.86, 0.0569, 0.163, as predicted for warm ionised gas ($T=10^4$ K; \citealt{Osterbrock:2006}) for \ha/\hb, \Pab/\ha and \Pab/\hb, respectively.
-For the Inter-Arm region, we derive $A_{V,{\rm neb}}$ from the \Pab/\ha ratio only, since we have no measurement of the \hb\ flux in this shutter\footnote{For the Inter-Arm region, \hb\ is only detected in the PRISM spectrum, but here appears blended with \oiiid.
+In Table \ref{tab:ism_table}, we report our derived $A_{V,{\rm neb}}$ measurements, obtained by combining the highest S/N hydrogen lines (i.e., \hb, \ha, \Pab, when detected).
+We assumed the \citet{Calzetti:2000} dust attenuation law and adopted theoretical line ratios of 2.86, 0.0569, 0.163 -- as predicted for warm ionized gas ($T=10^4$ K; \citealt{Osterbrock:2006}) -- for \ha/\hb, \Pab/\ha, and \Pab/\hb, respectively.
+For the inter-arm region, we derived $A_{V,{\rm neb}}$ from the \Pab/\ha ratio only, since no measurements for the \hb\ flux are available in this shutter\footnote{For the inter-arm region, \hb\ is only detected in the PRISM spectrum but appears blended with \oiiid.
 Therefore, it cannot be disentangled.}.
-For the clump regions (Clump-N and Clump-S), where we detect all three hydrogen lines, we obtain consistent measurements of $A_{V,{\rm neb}}$ from different hydrogen line ratios within 2$\sigma$.
-Small differences in the derived $A_V$ using different line ratios might be due to the different shape of attenuation curves at high redshift \citep{Markov:2025} compared to local ones.
-To verify this, we also compute $A_{V,{\rm neb}}$ by adopting the high-$z$ attenuation curve by \citealt{Reddy:2025}, finding values comparable within the uncertainty with our estimates reported in Table \ref{tab:ism_table}.
-In the rest of this section, we adopt as fiducial values the weighted average between the available measurements for each region that we report in Table \ref{tab:ism_table}\footnote{For Clump-S we only consider the two inferred $A_{V,{\rm neb}}$ estimates, hence we exclude the upper limit inferred from \ha/\hb.}.
-For the Arm region, \ha\ is the only hydrogen line being detected and, therefore, we cannot estimate $A_{V,{\rm neb}}$.
-However, this is not crucial, since \nii\ and \ha\ are the only emission lines detected in this region, and therefore we can only infer the \nii/\ha\ emission-line diagnostic (used in Sect. \ref{sec:chemical_abundances} to derive metallicity), for which dust extinction is negligible, given the proximity in wavelength of these lines.
+For the clump regions (Clump-N and Clump-S), where all three hydrogen lines are detected, we obtain consistent measurements of $A_{V,{\rm neb}}$ from different hydrogen line ratios within 2$\sigma$.
+Small differences in the derived $A_V$ values using different line ratios may be due to the different shapes of attenuation curves at high redshift \citep{Markov:2025} compared to local ones.
+To verify this, we also computed $A_{V,{\rm neb}}$ by adopting the high-$z$ attenuation curve by \citealt{Reddy:2026}, finding values comparable within the uncertainty with our estimates reported in Table \ref{tab:ism_table}.
+In the rest of this section, we adopt as fiducial values the weighted averages of the available measurements for each region, as reported in Table \ref{tab:ism_table}\footnote{For Clump-S, we consider only the two inferred $A_{V,{\rm neb}}$ estimates, excluding the upper limit derived from \ha/\hb.}.
+For the Arm region, \ha\ is the only hydrogen line detected, so we cannot estimate $A_{V,{\rm neb}}$.
+However, this is not crucial, since \nii\ and \ha\ are the only emission lines detected in this region.
+Thus, we can only use the \nii/\ha\ emission-line diagnostic (discussed in Sect. \ref{sec:chemical_abundances} to derive metallicity), for which dust extinction is negligible due to the proximity of these lines in wavelength.
 We reiterate that the $A_{V,{\rm neb}}$ values inferred in this section from hydrogen line ratios refer to nebular dust attenuation, which might be higher than the attenuation affecting stellar continuum ($A_{V,{\rm star}}$ inferred from SED modeling in Sect. \ref{sec:sed_cigale}), since HII regions are typically more embedded in dust.